TheMrMilchmann/committing-crimes.com/app/content/articles/2025-09-16-null-and-absence/index.md

 _Admittedly, the syntax does not look great.
 I sincerely hope for a module-wide mechanism to opt into non-null by default.
 More on that, perhaps, in a future article._

+_Updated 2025-09-24: A previous version of this article inaccurately described how to explicitly pass `null` values to query parameters.
+To avoid confusion, this has been corrected to specify that this is the case if the query parameter is used without a value._

 [^1]: This is a direct quote from Brian Goetz's [answer on Stack Overflow](https://stackoverflow.com/questions/26327957/should-java-8-getters-return-optional-type/26328555#26328555).